-Exan nples of Entities that are included in the four CORE Certification Stakeholder Types5 Provider Health Plan Clearinghouse Vendor group plan, or combination of individual or group plans, that provides or pays for the cost of medical care (as defined in section 2791(a)(2) of the PHS Act, 42 U.S.C.
-300gg-91(a)(2)) Third Party Administrator (TPA) • An organization that processes insurance claims or certain aspects of employee benefit plans for a separate entity.
+Exam ples of Entities that are included in the e four CORE Certification Stakeholder Types5 Provider Health Plan Clearinghouse Vendor Third Party Administrator (TPA) An organization that processes insurance claims or certain aspects of employee benefit plans for a separate entity.
 This can be viewed as "outsourcing" the administration of the claims processing, since the TPA is performing a task traditionally handled by the company providing the insurance or the company itself.
-Often, in the case of insurance claims, a TPA handles the claims processing for an employer that self-insures its employees.
-13 • An insurance company may also use a TPA to manage its claims processing, provider networks, utilization review, or membership functions.
-While some third-party administrators may operate as units of insurance companies, they are often independent.
-14 Administrative Services Only (ASO) • A contract under which a third party administrator or an insurer agrees to provide administrative services to an Provides secure transmission of clinical information between providers Provides secure transaction of administration information between providers and health plans Provides a "community of trust" for authentication of organizations and end users within an organization May manage PKI digital certifications for the "community" May transform messages to the form acceptable by the receiver Forwards clinical information to another HIE for intercommunity information exchange Employee Benefit Administrators Provides services to employers to administer and manage a variety of employee benefits, such as medical insurance, pensions, vacations, etc. Health Insurance Marketplaces or Exchanges 16 Private exchanges which may predate the Affordable Care Act to facilitate insurance plans for employees of small and medium size businesses Exchanges are not themselves insurers, so they do not bear risk themselves, but they do determine the insurance companies that are allowed to participate Health Insurance Exchanges use electronic data interchange to transmit required information between Human Resource Software Vendor (Product or Service) A company that offers to employers or employee benefit administrators commercially available software or cloud-based services
+Often, in the case of insurance claims, a TPA handles the claims processing for an employer that self- insures its employees.13 An insurance company may also use a TPA to manage its claims processing, provider networks, utilization review, or membership functions.
+While some third-party administrators may operate as units of insurance companies, they are often independent.14 Administrative Services Only (ASO) A contract under which a third party administrator or an insurer agrees to provide administrative services to an employer in exchange for a fixed fee per employee 15 An arrangement in which an organization funds its own employee benefit plan such as a pension plan or health insurance program but hires an outside firm to perform specific administrative services, e.g., an Provides a "community of trust" for authentication of organizations and end users within an organization May manage PKI digital certifications for the "community" May transform messages to the form acceptable by the receiver Forwards clinical information to another HIE for intercommunity information exchange Employee Benefit Administrators Provides services to employers to administer and manage a variety of employee benefits, such as medical insurance, pensions, vacations, etc. Health Insurance Marketplaces or Exchanges 16 Private exchanges which may predate the Affordable Care Act to facilitate insurance plans for employees of small and medium size businesses Exchanges are not themselves insurers, so they do not bear risk themselves, but they do determine the insurance companies that are allowed to participate Health Insurance Exchanges use electronic data interchange to transmit required information between the Exchanges and Carriers (trading partners), in particular enrollment information and premium payment information